segmentio/segment-docs/src/connections/destinations/catalog/actions-twilio-messaging/index.md

 ### Sender details
 Three types of Sender types are supported:
 1. Phone Number - An E.164 formatted phone number.
-Check in the Twilio Console to ensure that the selected number supports the selected Channel type.
+Check the Twilio Console to ensure that the selected number supports the selected Channel type.
 2. Messenger Sender ID - This is supported only when the **Facebook Messenger** channel type is selected.
 3. Twilio Messaging Service - This is supported for all channels.